mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-sql-sqltypes.markdown

 title: sqlalchemy.sql sqltypes code examples
 category: page
 slug: sqlalchemy-sql-sqltypes-examples
-sortorder: 500031068
+sortorder: 500031086
 toc: False
 sidebartitle: sqlalchemy.sql sqltypes
-meta: Python example code for the sqltypes function from the sqlalchemy.sql module of the SQLAlchemy project.
+meta: Python example code for the sqltypes callable from the sqlalchemy.sql module of the SQLAlchemy project.

-sqltypes is a function within the sqlalchemy.sql module of the SQLAlchemy project.
+sqltypes is a callable within the sqlalchemy.sql module of the SQLAlchemy project.

 ## Example 1 from alembic